 At Lotus we employ a just small team of local staff, therefore there are many ways in which volunteers can help us throughout the year.
 The greatest need for volunteers is in the summer months June-August as this is when the children are on holiday from school.
 Our volunteers help out with a range of things from organising activities and events for the children, to teaching extra-curricular classes such as sports or languages, to helping with cooking, maintenance, administration and fundraising.
-To find out more detailed information, you can read the information handbook at the bottom of this page, see our FAQs or contact us.
+To find out more detailed information, you can read the information handbook below, see our FAQs or contact us.

 Below, you can read testimonials from past volunteers to get an idea of what volunteering at Lotus is like.
 If you would like to know more about our volunteering then please see our FAQs or contact us.
 Or if you are ready to apply then please download and complete the application form through the link below and return it to us.